 Crisis of Discipleship: Renewing the Art of Relational Disciple-Making (2022)

-Crisis of Discipleship is an attempt to outline the barriers to disciple-making in our culture and a wholistic relational strategy for disciple-making in the 21st Century.
+Crisis of Discipleship outlines barriers to disciple-making in our culture and a wholistic, relational strategy for disciple-making in the 21st Century.
 Crisis of Discipleship begins with the nature of our culture and a look at the prophetic work of Dietrich Bonhoeffer in his classic Cost of Discipleship.
-It then discusses the fundamentals of a wholistic discipleship strategy and the importance of community in disciple-making, before returning to Bonhoeffer’s Letters and Papers from Prison as a prophetic word to our day.
+It then discusses the fundamentals of a holistic discipleship strategy and the importance of community in disciple-making before returning to Bonhoeffer’s Letters and Papers from Prison as a prophetic word to our day.

-Crisis of Discipleship is on Amazon and Barnes and Noble was well as available from the publisher at: https://virtualbookworm.com/products/crisis-of-discipleship?_pos=1&_sid=c8bd27c55&_ss=r
+Crisis of Discipleship is on Amazon and Barnes and Noble as well as available from the publisher at athttps://livingdialog.org/product/crisis

-Salt & Light: Everyday Discipleship is a twenty four week study that takes a group of people through 24 basic Bible studies, learning to tell Bible stories from memory and in your own voice, preparation of simple Gospel presentations and testimonies about what God has done and is doing in their life, and the basics of evangelism and discipleship training for lay people and pastors alike. it is designed to be done in small groups with both mature believers and new or non-believers.
+Salt & Light: Everyday Discipleship is a twenty-four-week study containing 24 basic Bible studies, learning to tell Bible stories from memory and in your voice, preparation of simple Gospel presentations and testimonies about what God has done and is doing in their life, and the basics of evangelism and discipleship training for lay people and pastors alike.
+It is designed to be done in small groups with mature believers and new or non-believers.

 Path of Life: The Way of Wisdom for Christ Followers (Eugene, OR: Wipf & Stock, 2014)

 Path of Life: The Way of Wisdom for Christ Followers looks at wisdom literature from the perspective of a pastor deeply concerned about the condition of contemporary society.
-Western culture in general and American culture in particular has unwisely cut itself off from its deepest spiritual, moral, and practical roots in the Judeo-Christian tradition.
-Overcoming the deep-seated incoherence of our society will involve a recovery of sources of moral and practical wisdom that lie at the very roots of human society.
+Western culture, in general, and American culture in particular, has unwisely cut itself off from its deepest spiritual, moral, and practical roots in the Judeo-Christian tradition.
+Overcoming the deep-seated incoherence of our society will involve a recovery of sources of ethical and practical wisdom that lie at the very roots of human culture.
 This book is an attempt to take a look at these roots in a way that is accessible not just to experts but also to laypersons who are willing to work a bit to understand the sources of our current condition and the way forward.

 Centered Living/Centered Leading: The Way of Light and Love was an original attempt to look at the wisdom of leadership as a committed Christian through the lens of the Tao Te Ching.
-Leaders in government, industry, and non-profit world are bombarded with advice concerning how to become better leaders.
+Government, industry, and non-profit leaders are bombarded with advice concerning becoming better leaders.
 Much of this advice draws on Western, secular leadership theory.
 There is nothing wrong with this approach.
 However, Christian leaders cannot forget that their success as leaders and in forming people who walk in the way of Jesus will be more affected by their character than by techniques of leadership theory.
-Therefore, in Centered Living/Centered Leading I attempted to explore the personal, spiritual and character basis for leadership.
-I continue to use this book as a devotional reading, and am working on a new edition.
+Therefore, in Centered Living/Centered Leading, I attempted to explore the personal, spiritual, and character basis for leadership.